PickNikRobotics/beta_moveit_website/services/services.md

                                 More deterministic results
                             </li>
                             <li>
-                                Experts in Thunder and Lightning algorithms
+                                Experts in Thunder and Lightning algorithms as well as the Bolt framework
                             </li>
                         </ul>
                     </div>